Find free rides and transportation for the disabled.

 Different municipalities will use a wide variety of vehicles.
 Whether it is a small bus used, or taxi type car, then transportation needs to be meet the demands of the client.
 This means it needs to wheelchair accessible if relevant, or the client can have driver help the person with the disability get in and out of the car.
 If the disability requires other support, that too will need to be met by the Paratransit service.

 Low income families that are on Medicaid, whether they are disabled or not, can apply for Non-Emergency Medical Transportation Services.
-An appointment needs to be scheduled well in advance.
+An appointment needs to be scheduled well in advance, especially for a wheelchair type van.
 This will be only for health care needs, such as transportation to a local hospital or doctor office.
 Some states will also offer a free ride to the dentist office, but it varies by state program.
 This is run through each state, but is required per Medicaid regulations.

-Wheelchair transportation services are available as well through Americans with Disabilities Act requirements.
+Free wheelchair transportation services are available near you as well through Americans with Disabilities Act requirements.
+This is just “general” public transportation or transit in your area.
 The bus or taxi used will be equipped for the disabled person.
+Or request the assistance from a ride share application such as Lyft or Uber and their wheelchair-accessible vehicle (WAV) services.
 The driver will help them get on the unit, raise or lower the ramp as needed, and safely drive the client to their appointment.
-Whether the senior is older and on Medicare, or living on SSI disability payments, the wheelchair service will be free to use.
+Whether the senior is older and on Medicare, or living on SSI disability payments, the wheelchair service will be free to use or come with a small cost if a ride-share company.

-Apply for free transportation services as part of disability benefits
+Apply for free transportation services near you as part of disability benefits

 There is not just one place to turn to for assistance.
 Instead rides for shopping or critical health care needs can be available from one of many different sources.
 As part as any government mandated services, such as Paratransit or a Wheelchair Accessible program, those are often run by local human or social service offices.
 Locate public assistance programs by state.

-Another source for all disabled and seniors to use, or people on Medicaid, is the Eldercare Locator service.
-There is a tool free line set up to dial for referrals to transportation programs, and dial 1-800-677-1116.
+Another source for all disabled and seniors to use, or people on Medicaid or Medicare, is the Eldercare Locator service.
+There is a tool free line set up to dial for referrals to transportation programs, and dial 1-800-677-1116 to find free disabled or handicap transportation services near you, including for adults or seniors.
 This is a toll free number that provide information on free transportation, details on SSI disabled, and details on other resources as well.
 Read more on free Eldercare hotline.

 Many of the volunteer organizations are run by local charities.
 There are dozens on places to try for low cost or free transportation, everyone from the Salvation Army to St. Vincent de Paul and many others.
 Information can be obtained from the search bar at the top of this page.
 Or anyone with a verified disability seeking a ride can also try the Salvation Army for help.